Recreational Skating

 Not allowed during Recreational Skating:

-• Figure skating; skating backwards, erratic skating, or excessive speeds.
+• Figure skating, skating backwards, erratic skating, or excessive speeds.

 • Tag or games.